contentstack/app-utils/image-preset-builder/README.md

 ### Fetch the entry containing preset details

-First, we need to get the image with preset.
-For this, we need to fetch the entry where you have used the image with preset
+First, you need to fetch the image that contains a preset.
+For this, you need to retrieve the entry where you have used a specific preset version of an image.

 ### Get the schema for asset

-You could pick the image with preset by either using the custom field or using the RTE plugin.
-The resulting schema will need **preset data** and **asset data.**
+You can add a preset version of an image in two locations:

+-   Custom fields
+-   JSON Rich Text Editor Plugins

+You can retrieve the **preset** and **asset data** from the resulting schema for the above locations.

 #### Custom field

-The fetched entry will have similar structure.
-In this case we have the custom field under the name custom-image-field.
+Let's consider that an entry has a Custom field with the name custom-image-field.

+When you fetch an entry, its schema will look as follows:

 ```js
 {